nutanix-japan/ncsc-labs-japan/lab1/lab1.rst

 #.
 Choose **VM Sizing** as **Small**

 #.
-Give the Prism Central server an IP using your IP network first octets and use *X.X.X.39*  in the created native *VLAN 0*
+Give the Prism Central server an IP using your IP network first octets and use *X.X.X.50-55* (available range) in the created native *Primary VLAN 0*

 #.
 Once Prism Central server is successfully deployed (you can monitor the deployment in **Home > Tasks** Browse to the Prism Central IP and login